-oneworld airlines renew their commitment to build on the value the alliance offers customers worldwide - including a standard oneworld livery03 February 2009
+oneworld airlines renew their commitment to build on the value the alliance offers customers worldwide - including a standard oneworld livery03.
+Februar 2009

 The heads of all oneworld® member airlines today renewed their companies' commitment to the alliance.
 They pledged to step up their own carriers' oneworld activities across all areas, from customer service through sales, marketing and distribution to sharing best practice and cost reduction.